privacy www.annoliver.com is designed and managed by Ann Oliver copyright © Ann Oliver 2019

-2018 sees a a change of pace for Oliver and an opportunity in between select assignments to focus on her new web site www.cuisine-extreme.com
+2018 saw a a change of pace for Oliver and an opportunity to focus on her new web site www.cuisine-extreme.com

-The plan during 2018 is to migrate the significant content from the 10 year old www.galaxyguides.com to the new site and the Champagne content to Kaaren Palmer's new site which is exclusively devoted to Champagne
+The plan to migrate the significant content from the 10 year old www.galaxyguides.com to the new site cuisine-extreme.com progressed slowly.
+Kaaren Palmer has a new site which is exclusively devoted to Champagne

 Until recently Oliver continued to cook occasionally for Penfolds at their exclusive Kalimna Homestead located in the Barossa Valley.
 A ten year love affair with the role, and a life long passion for the Penfolds brand, the catering at their homestead will be in the safe hands of the Magill Estate Restaurant team led by Scott Huggins.
 Ann will continue to cook and consult very occasionally for a small group of long-term clients from the wine industry.